EMI: Music

 In 1971, Electric & Musical Industries changed its name to EMI Ltd. and on 1 January 1973 EMI phased out most of its heritage labels and replacing them with the EMI imprint.
 On 1 July 1973 the Gramophone Company subsidiary (The Gramophone Co.
 Ltd.) was renamed EMI Records Ltd as well, and in 1978, EMI launched EMI America Records as its second label in the United States after Capitol.
-EMI Music Worldwide was also formed in 1978 with Bhaskar Menon as chairman and CEO.
-In February 1979, EMI Ltd acquired United Artists Records and with it their subsidiary labels Liberty Records and Imperial Records.
+In July of the same year, EMI Ltd. reorganized its record division, unifying and restructuring its worldwide music operations under the newly formed division, EMI Music.
+Initially, EMI Music consisted of two operational arms: "EMI Music Europe and International," headquartered in London and headed by EMI Records Ltd., which covered all interests outside of North America; and "EMI Music Worldwide," based in Hollywood and headed by its principal U.S. subsidiary, Capitol Industries-EMI Inc. (later Capitol-EMI Music, Inc.), which covered the music group's interests in North America.
+In February 1979, EMI Ltd acquired United Artists Records and with it its subsidiary labels Liberty Records and Imperial Records.
 Eight months later, Thorn Electrical Industries merged with EMI Ltd. to form Thorn EMI.

 Sometime in the late 1980s, EMI America merged with sister label Manhattan Records, founded in 1984, becoming EMI Manhattan and eventually EMI USA when Capitol absorbed it in 1989.

 Also in 1989, Thorn EMI bought a 50% interest in Chrysalis Records, completing the buyout two years later.
 Six months after completing the buyout of Chrysalis, Thorn EMI bought Virgin Records from Richard Branson in one of its highest-profile and most expensive acquisitions in record music history.
 In 1992, Thorn EMI entered the Christian music market by acquiring Sparrow Records.